 - Reuse decorations.
 If you keep decorations in good condition, they can often last you for years to come.

 - Get creative.
 Want to have the scariest looking house in your neighborhood?
 Get your kids or friends involved in making decorations, so you don’t break the bank making the house look frightful.
 Construction paper, pens and a little imagination can go a long way.

 - Get together.
 To help defer some of your holiday costs, plan a party with friends and family so you can share the burden (and the fun!) of hosting a neighborhood bash.

 - Shop clearance sales for next year.
 Enjoy significant savings on costumes and decorations by shopping just after Halloween this year for supplies you can use next year.

 - Be safe.
 Everyone wants to have fun on Halloween, so when hosting an event, remember to keep the environment safe for children and parents alike.

 Skip the store.
-Seasonal Halloween stores can be tempting, but purchases there tend to really add up.
+Seasonal Halloween stores can be tempting, but purchases can really add up.
 Instead of visiting a specialty store to shop for your entire costume, get your costume elsewhere first and visit seasonal stores for accessories only.

 Be thrifty.
-Cruise the thrift stores to look for accessories or your entire costume.
-Whether its Alice in Wonderland or Harry Potter, you can often find what you need at a second-hand store.
+Cruise the thrift stores to look for accessories or the costumes you are creating.
+Whether it's a princess, a superhero or a zombie, you can often find what you need at a second-hand store.
 The price tag is likely to be less than $10 compared to $70 for a costume purchased at a specialty store.